kiva/guardian-bio-auth/README.md

 values we provide, or manually create `.env` files with custom values.
 If you choose to take the manual approach, check out the `dummy.env` files in each sub-project for the list of required environment variables.

+4. Build Identity Service.
+From the identity_service directory, execute: `./gradlew build`

+5. Build Bioanalyzer Service.
+From the bioanalyzer_service directory, execute: `./gradlew build`

-4. Run the docker-compose.
+6. Run the docker-compose.
 This will spin up a local network that the services and databases can communicate with each other on.
 From the top-level guardian-bio-auth directory, execute: `docker-compose up`.

 ## Running Guardian Bio Auth Elsewhere